 Disclose promptly, in writing, any personal situation or transaction that is or may be in conflict with the company's policy on conflicts of interest.
-Advice should be sought from the company ethics officer or legal counsel.
+Advice should be sought from Contracts & Procurement, Human Resources, or Legal.

 Hiring of Relatives

 We will not discriminate against employees or applicants on the basis of their marital or family status.
 We do, however, retain the right to refuse to assign a person to a job or position in which his or her relationship to another employee may have the potential to adversely impact supervision, safety, security, morale, or objectivity or involves a potential conflict of interest.